renuka-fernando/demos/adaptive-scaling-of-microgateways-on-kubernetes/webinar/README.md

 ### 1. Installing API Operator and Prometheus

 Installing API Operator 1.2.0 in ingress mode.
-The following setup script also installing enginx ingress controller, Prometheus and Prometheus Adapter.
+The following setup script also installing NGINX ingress controller, Prometheus and Prometheus Adapter.

 ```sh